din/compose/README.md

 ### <a name='InstanceComponent'></a>`InstanceComponent`

-While `DynamicComponent` allows only one component to be created, there are cases where it might be necessary to create any number of dynamic components.
-This might be useful, for example, to display infinite number of nested components. `InstanceComponent` works similarly to `DynamicComponent`, but allows having infinite number of components created instead.
+While `DynamicComponent` allows only one *instance* of a component to be created, there are cases where it might be necessary to create any number of dynamic components.
+This might be useful, for example, to display infinite number of nested components of the same type (for example, opening a video player component from another video player component which was presented by another video player component).

+`InstanceComponent` works similarly to `DynamicComponent`, but allows having infinite number of components created instead.
 The `InstanceComponent` instance manages memory of all underlying components—all underlying components are automatically destroyed when they go out of scope.

 #### <a name='LifecycleEmitters-1'></a>Lifecycle Emitters